 Provide an administrative draft Final EIS (FEIS) to the COTR for review and comment by the COTR and Interdisciplinary Team.
 The Service estimates that their review and instructions to the Contractor for revisions of the Administrative Draft FEIS will be provided to the Contractor within 60 calendar days of receipt of the document.
 The Contractor shall incorporate comments and revise the document within 60 days of receipt of final comments.

-The Contractor shall prepare an administrative draft Final EIS deliverable, formatted consistent with the Council on Environmental Quality’s regulations for implementing NEPA and instructions provided by the COTR.
+The Contractor shall prepare an administrative t Final EIS deliverable, formatted consistent with the Council on Environmental Quality’s regulations for implementing NEPA and instructions provided by the COTR.

 The Contractor shall submit a list of references (technical reference list) to support the technical citations that are used in the EIS as a part of this scope, and a PDF of each document cited.